 Australian Ken Rosewall beat his compatriot John Newcombe on Saturday (12 August) in the first semi-final of the men's singles in the U.

-Australian Ken Rosewall beat his compatriot John Newcombe on Saturday (12 August) in the first semi-final of the men's singles in the U.S. Open Tennis Championships at Forest Hills.
+Background: Australian Ken Rosewall beat his compatriot John Newcombe on Saturday (12 August) in the first semi-final of the men's singles in the U.S. Open Tennis Championships at Forest Hills.
 Rosewall won 6-3.
 6-4.
 6-3.

 On Sunday (13 September) he was due to meet another Australian Tony Roche, in the final.
 Roche won the other semi-final, beating Cliff Richey of the United States 6-2, 7-7, 6-1.